mimecorg/webissues/README.md

 For more information, please refer to the [WebIssues Guide](https://doc.mimec.org/webissues-guide/).

+## Updating

+You can find information related to updating the WebIssues server in the [Updating WebIssues](https://doc.mimec.org/webissues-guide/system-administration.html#updating-webissues) section of the WebIssues Guide.

 ## Development

 Download the source code or clone it from the git repository and run the following command: